-There is no separate individual contributor route to promotion, but the aim is to have a single set of competencies that are flexible enough to allow for a variety of ways that an engineer can demonstrate seniority.
+There is no separate individual contributor route for progression, but the aim is to have a single set of competencies that are flexible enough to allow for a variety of ways that an engineer can demonstrate seniority.

 A key idea here is that the more senior you are as an engineer, the more you should be helping those around you to achieve.
 There are many ways to do this: